joey3001/first-friday-project/README.md

 ## Technologies Used

 I used HTML, CSS, and a variety of media query's within CSS to make this page responsive to your viewing screen size.
+I also used a container div to center three floating columns / vertical boxes to the size of your screen.

 ### License